-- Section 1 An Student Record Form (or "New Student" form), as provided by OSSAA, shall be completed for each new student at a member school who is expecting to participate in athletic competition.
+- Section 1.
+A Student Record Form as provided by OSSAA, shall be completed for each new student at a member school who is expecting to participate in athletic competition.
 The forms, together with other information and documentation provided or gathered in completing the form, shall be used by the member school to evaluate and determine whether the student is eligible for athletic competition.
 A student should not be permitted to participate unless and until the school is certain that the student is eligible to participate.
-If the school is not certain the student is eligible, the school may consult with the Executive Director or OSSAA staff and ask for assistance in determining the student's eligibility. - Section 2.
-Each member school shall keep as a part of its permanent records, subject to inspection, by the Executive Director or the Executive Director's designee, a copy of the eligibility records of individual athletic participants. - Section 3.
-Each member school principal shall, when requested, furnish to the Board of Directors or the Executive Director such information as may be desired bearing upon the eligibility of individual student participants from his/her school.
-A failure to comply within a reasonable time may forfeit a school's membership in the Association of result in other sanctions. - Section 4.
-Principals will be expected to determine the eligibility of all students who represent their schools in non-athletic activities according to these rules but will not be required to certify the identity and eligibility status of such students to the Association office unless requested. - Section 5.
-A representative of a school who has knowledge of rule violation or questions the eligibility of a student of another school, both schools being members of the Association, and who does not give such information or raise the question of eligibility with a representative of the offending school, the Executive Director, or the Board of Directors, before further participation of the student, shall cause his school to be subject to penalty if proved the information was knowingly withheld to gain an advantage.
+If the school is not certain the student is eligible, the school may consult with the Executive Director or OSSAA staff and ask for assistance in determining the student's eligiblity. - Section 2.
+Each member school shall keep as a part of the permanent records, a copy of the eligibility records of individual athletic participants. - Section 3.
+Each member school principal shall, when requested, furnish to the Board of Directors or the Executive Director such information as may be desired bearing upon the eligibility of individual student participants from his/her school. - Section 4.
+Principals will be expected to determine the eligibility of all students who represent their schools in non-athletic activities according to the Rules of the OSSAA.
+Records may be requested for verification by the OSSAA.